webfactory/WebfactoryHttpCacheBundle/README.md

 [HTTP cache validation via the last modified header](https://symfony.com/doc/current/http_cache/validation.html#validation-with-the-last-modified-header).

 It provides the ```ReplaceWithNotModifiedResponse``` annotation for your controller actions.
-This annotation can be parameterised with Voters, one for each of the underlying ressources that overall determine the last modified date for the response.
+This annotation can be parameterised with Voters, one for each of the underlying resources, and determines the overall latest "last modified" date for the response.
 If the client request contains an appropriate if-not-modified-since header, the execution of the controller action will be skipped and an empty response with a 304 Not Modified status code will be sent.
 If your Voters are fast, this can improve your performance greatly.